 DXSpotter includes 2 programs in one: DXSpotter for connections via telnet protocol to more than 200 DX Clusters, and DXSpotter-Summit for connections to OH2AQ's WEB cluster DXSummit page with automatic page refresh Price USD 25

-DX Cluster client software that is about Ham Radio DX Cluster clients.
+DX Cluster that is about Ham Radio DX Cluster clients.

-DXSpotter" has been followed for a total of 4421 times.
-So far received 17 votes for a total score of 6.59/10
+This link has been on our site since Saturday Mar 16 2002, and it has been clicked on 4447 times.
+So far it received 17 votes for a total score of 6.59/10

 Rate this resource